michaelbeaumont/properator/README.md

 Note: `properator` gives you access to the PR number when manifests are generated on the file system at `/etc/properator`.

-As a primitive example, this means you can have a `.flux.yaml` like:
+As a primitive example, this means you can have a `.flux.yaml` and `Ingress` like:

 ```
 .flux.yaml